zchr/workshop2/README.md

 🚀 Let's make "Hi CS52" and the text under that stand out.

 Find the "Hi CS52!" text.
-We want `h1` to include `class="header center orange-text`.
+We want `h1` to include `class="header center orange-text"`.

 Let's also change the text under that.
-Give `h5` the classes `header col s12 light`, or some combination.
+Give `h5` `class="header col s12 light"`, or some other combination of classes.
 Up to you!

 ## Fix up the logo (somebody do this)